alfan-ntu/web_crawler/notes.md

     - Or apply 3rd party API to get externally generated user-agent in middlewares.py, e.g. [ScrapeOps](scrapeops.io) provides API to create user-agent's on-the-fly, instead of listing them in the spider.py file.
 A description in details can be found in [Scrapy Playbook](https://thepythonscrapyplaybook.com/freecodecamp-beginner-course/freecodecamp-scrapy-beginners-course-part-8-fake-headers-user-agents/#how-to-set-a-fake-user-agent-in-scrapy).
 Remember to enable the modified middlewares.py in settings.py by un-comment 'DOWNLOADER_MIDDLEWARES'
   - **Part 8: Fake User-Agents & Browser Headers** (continued): Work-around to deal with anti-robot policy if robots.txt is set on the Webserver.
   - In addition to change the user-agent part of a header in the request, we can apply ScrapeOps API to create a whole new header section, which is implemented as a class ScrapeOpsFakeBrowseHeaderAgentMiddleware in middlewares.py .
+- 2023/12/18~2023/12/24
+  - **Part 9: Rotating Proxies & Proxy APIs**: Changing user-agents or even request headers might not be sophisticated enough if many requests with different user-agents, request headers are sent from the same IP address.
+This is why proxies are needed for the scraping client to hide its identity.
+However, scraping or visiting websites through proxy servers might introduce security issues, not to mention stability and performance issues.
+Went through the youtube materials [Part 9](https://www.youtube.com/watch?v=mBoX_JCKZTE&t=9612s) without actually applied them unless necessary later for other projects.
+Rotating proxy servers are provided by different service providers, either free(https://geonode.com/free-proxy-list) or paid(smartproxy.com) services.
+    - Alternative 1: Use ROTATING_PROXY_LIST in settings.py in a static way.
+Experienced stability and performance issue while testing.
+    - Alternative 2: Use paid proxy service and implement a dedicated class, e.g. MyProxyMiddleware, in middlewares.py
+    - Alternative 3: Get proxy service by ScrapeOps in spider.py. get_proxy_url() function needs to be implemented in spider.py to pass API KEY and destination URL to it and get a proxy route to the destination.
+Refer to preparations to run response.follow() and allowed_domains in spider.py for details.
+    - Alternative 4: Use proxy SDK provided by ScrapeOps by installing proxy-sdk package and add rotating proxy method in middlewares.py
+    ```
+    pip install scrapeops-scrapy-proxy-sdk
+    ```